Problem Package Format

 Key Type Default Inheritance Comments

-scoring Map See Scoring Not inherited Description of how the results of the group test cases and subgroups should be aggregated.
+scoring Map See Verdict/Score Aggregation Not inherited Description of how the results of the group test cases and subgroups should be aggregated.
+This key is only permitted for the secret group and its subgroups.

 Invalid Test Cases